Learn about the Oracle Cloud Infrastructure components that comprise Oracle WebLogic Server for Oracle Cloud Infrastructure.

 A VCN in Oracle Cloud Infrastructure covers a single, contiguous CIDR block of your choice.
 A subnet is a subdivision of a VCN that consists of a contiguous range of IP addresses that do not overlap with other subnets in the VCN.
 A VCN includes one or more subnets, route tables, security lists, gateways, and DHCP options.

 Oracle WebLogic Server for Oracle Cloud Infrastructure can automatically create a VCN and subnets for a new Oracle WebLogic Server domain, or you can create your own VCN and subnets before creating a domain.
 By default subnets span an entire region in Oracle Cloud Infrastructure.
-Alternatively, you can create subnets that are specific to one availability domain (AD) in a region.

 By default subnets are public.
 Any compute instances assigned to a private subnet can not be directly accessed from outside of Oracle Cloud.
 To enable the administration of compute instances in a private subnet, Oracle WebLogic Server for Oracle Cloud Infrastructure can create a separate public subnet and bastion compute instance.
 Oracle WebLogic Server for Oracle Cloud Infrastructure can also create a service gateway in a VCN so that compute instances can access other cloud services like Key Management and Oracle Autonomous Transaction Processing, without using the public Internet.